danielharrell/open-eyes-lect-2017-18/Open.md

 bounded geometric image of our predicament than the parabola.
 For consider again how, through open eyes, we seem to see a whole world outside us.
 Yet if this only makes sense at all insofar as our eyes contain what they see, then how can something so small contain something so large?
 Or to put it more radically: how can a mere part of the world contain the entire world?
 Only, perhaps, if containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed.
 And in just this way, it seems, we see without having to move to what we see.
-We might even say that what it means to see is for the world to contain at one place or part, other places or parts.
-And indeed perhaps every other place or part.
+We might even say that what it means to see is for the world to contain, at one place or part, other places or parts.
+And perhaps to contain every other place or part.
 For while in one respect we only see so far, in another it seems we see as far as can be, in the embrace of all there is to see.
+We only see as far as the horizon, for example; yet every point on this horizon is one where parallels finally meet, as if seeing that far comprehended an infinity.
+Just as we seem to comprehend a totality, in calling this a mere perspective on the world.
+Just as we comprehend a totality, even if we call this a mere perspective on the world.
+And the way our eyes, small as they are, could then contain this totality, is like the way our perspective on the world through sight, bounded as it is, can then contain an infinity.
+For the boundary here is the horizon of sight, and every point on this horizon is one where parallels finally meet.
+So if *this* horizon is large enough to bring infinity to a close, then perhaps the horizon of awareness is large enough to bring totality to a close.
 For what sense, otherwise, would it make to call what we see *the world*?
 We have enough names without this one for what there is to see: one noun, learned or invented, for each thing in turn.
 So why hold an extra one in reserve for everything at once?
 And how can this noun, "world", *name* everything at once?
-Only, perhaps, if the world in this sense were not, in itself, anything, but instead *a frame*---or again an embrace---of everything; the very circumference of what our eyes, across any distance, can encompass. , and serving this way as a postulate for sight rather than a discovery, and as if the world stood behind our eyes rather than in front of them.
+Only, perhaps, if the world in this sense were not, in itself, anything, but instead *a frame*---or again an embrace---of everything; the very circumference, in other words, of what our open eyes, across any distance, encompass.
+The world in this sense would serve as a postulate for sight rather than a discovery, and as if the world stood behind our eyes rather than in front of them.

 (Revise from here.)
 Bring first part of next paragraph to previous paragraph, since it continues thought.
 Then